ncough/sail/README.md

 ## ASL TODO

 - [ ] Generalise `PSTATE` hacks so we can do the same thing here?
 Or maybe RISC-V provides enough wrappers to do this purely with overrides.
+- [ ] Need to replace late `UNKNOWN` with an arbitrary constant.
+Or make sure it doesn't happen.
+- [ ] ASL doesn't support return in `case`.
+This is probably more of a heuristic at this point.
+Can keep this, as long as the body of the match doesn't return.
+- [ ] ASL doesn't support conditional assignment to tuple variables.
+- [ ] RISC-V model handles errors as values, rather than exceptions.
+The result is lots of if statements, blocking optimisation of the good path.
+Requires if statement splitting across function boundaries, which has previously been used as a heuristic to not split.